RonitKesarkar/TheEngima/README.md

-# TheEngima
+# TheEnigma
-GUI application which replicates the old Engima machine to perform encryption and decryption with five rotors.
+GUI application which replicates the old Enigma machine to perform encryption and decryption with five rotors.